-Yes, newly established businesses, individuals and partnerships can apply, should your application be selected for funding we would require you to become a non-tax exempt Incorporated company prior to receiving any grant funds.
+Yes, newly established businesses, individuals and partnerships can apply, should your application be selected for funding we would require you to become an entity incorporated in Australia prior to receiving any grant funds.

 32. Is any weight given to an application in relation to what costs the proponent is putting in?